 Personal Counseling is available as a voluntary, confidential resource for students who desire objective professional help with concerns which interfere with their academic success, personal growth, and happiness.
-Special-help booklets are available
+Special-help booklets are available.

 Academic Advising.
 A student is assigned an advisor upon entering ASU-Newport.
 Counselors and some faculty serve as academic advisors for students who have not yet chosen a career focus or emphasis area.
-The Coordinator of Student Services provides career and educational information.
+The Counselor provides career and educational information.